usaid-cs/yesterday-i-learned/random.md

 - Distressed jeans are Torn-up jeans that you buy for full price.
 - "Premium" credit cards [cost more for the merchant to process](https://www.thestar.com/business/personal_finance/2013/07/23/how_credit_card_fees_for_merchants_work.html).
 - Almost all cities with [the lowest temperature differences](http://www.city-data.com/top2/c458.html) in the US are in California or Florida, with California not being a hurricane danger zone.
-- The UK charges [5 levels of VAT](https://en.wikipedia.org/wiki/Value-added_tax_in_the_United_Kingdom), from 20% (your usual amount) to [two kinds of 0%](http://www.taxpolicycenter.org/briefing-book/what-difference-between-zero-rating-and-exempting-good-vat), "zero-rated" and "exempt", having no difference for the consumer.
 - Since who-knows-when, Google started listing results as ["Page 3 of about 3,520 results"](https://www.google.ca/search?q=%22seats+are+rubbish%22), like some sort of joke about Americans mixing ounces with yards.
 - The [Fertile Crescent / Cradle of Civilization](https://en.wikipedia.org/wiki/Fertile_Crescent) aka Egypt/Israel/Syria etc. stopped being fertile because they started irrigating with salt water.
 - Westerners [chose](https://en.wikipedia.org/wiki/Human_flesh_search_engine) to translate the Chinese term "mechnical turk for searching" to "human flesh search engine", because it sounds cooler.